 - 1. Attend lectures or listen to the podcasts!
 Most exam questions will be on topics and information presented in lecture; however, related textbook readings are required to fully understand the material.
-A few questions will come from the assigned textbook readings or homework assignments, even if the material was not covered in lecture. - 2.
+A few questions will come from the assigned textbook readings and homework assignments, even if the material was not covered in lecture. - 2.
 Read the related material in the textbook.
 These readings will reinforce the lectures and provide information that is necessary to understand and integrate the information provided in lecture. - 3.
 As necessary, review textbook sections or other sources that provide review/remedial material that you were expected to have learned in prerequisite courses. - 4.
 Attend discussion section regularly, as you will be able to ask questions about the lectures and readings. - 5.
-Study the textbook MiniQuizes, Big Ideas, Review of Key Terms, Review Questions, and Application Questions. - 6.
-Use the textbook web site to better understand the material. - 7.
+Study the assigned textbook readings. - 6.
+Use the internet to look up different presentations of the covered topics to better understand the material. - 7.
 After exams, review the questions that you missed, and if you still don't understand, then go to a TA office hour to get help.